HGregersen/HGregersen/README.md

 ## :rocket: Projects
 [Break Through Tech AI Repo](https://github.com/HGregersen/BreakThroughTechAI25)
 This is a general repository where I plan to include my labs and projects from the Break Through Tech AI program.
 I utilize python and libraries like pandas, seaborn, scikit-learn,  etc.

 [Longitudinal Mental Health Analysis](https://github.com/HGregersen/Longitudinal-Mental-Health-Analysis)
-This is the repository for my COGS 108 project I did at UCSD my second year where we pulled from a study to check for correlation between early development parental care and adult mental health before developing predictors for it with a support vector classifier.
+This is the repository for my COGS 108 project I did at UCSD my second year where we pulled from a study to check for correlation between early development parental care and adult mental health before developing predictors for it with a support vector classifier and random forest regression.

 ## :stars: How to Reach Me
 * [Email](mailto:hikari.gregersen@ucsd.edu)